Bug report #10338

 An alternative would be to add a spatial operation of merging, but from what I already tested, it was very slow and too strict (what to do when geometries are invalid ?) when using GEOS-based primitives.

-#2 Updated by Mathieu Pellerin - nIRV almost 10 years ago
+#2 Updated by Mathieu Pellerin - nIRV over 10 years ago

 Ok.
 I'm pretty clueless about the mechanics of it all, but the current behavior definitely needs fixing when it comes to this specific overlapping polygon scenario.

-#3 Updated by Hugo Mercier almost 10 years ago
+#3 Updated by Hugo Mercier over 10 years ago

 Ok, after some experiments with QPainter, it appears the filling rules won't solve this problem easily.